MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/sql-queries-excel.md

 ![Screenshot of the Close Excel action with the Save document as option selected.](media/sql-queries-excel/close-excel-action.png)

-After saving the file, follow the instructions in [Open a SQL connection to Excel files](sql-queries-excel.md#open-an-sql-connection-to-an-excel-file) to open a connection to it.
+After saving the file, follow the instructions in [Open a SQL connection to an Excel file](sql-queries-excel.md#open-an-sql-connection-to-an-excel-file) to open a connection to it.

-When the manipulation of the Excel file is completed, use the **Delete file(s)** action to delete the nonprotected copy of the Excel file.
+When the manipulation of the Excel file is complete, use the **Delete file(s)** action to delete the nonprotected copy of the Excel file.

 ![Screenshot of the Delete file(s) action.](media/sql-queries-excel/delete-file-action.png)